Meet the Author

 Now that I am a mum, I see how easy it is to integrate science into everyday experiences even with young children.

 Pre-K and elementary aged kids need to experience science just as much as middle schoolers.

 Reading a book or doing an art project can easily turn into a science lesson.

 Growing a garden can easily turn into a discussion about seeds, plants, and the needs of living things.

 Studying biomes and ecosystems can tie into a social studies mapping activity.

 Throughout my career, I heard from many educators that science is just about skipped until kids reach middle school.
 Something needs to change.

-Pair these experiences with amazing books and online resources to help solidify science concepts that are explored in real life.
+Pair these experiences with printables, amazing books, and online resources to help solidify science concepts that are explored in real life.

 My goal is to create easy to follow lessons and activities that give you the confidence to teach young children science.